You know that one scene in every action movie?

 Wherever there’s a business looking to promote their brand, attract customers, and pull in new leads, there will also be market researchers.

 Typically, market research projects have a turnaround time of a couple weeks.
 You’ll study market trends and interview people from key demographics.

-Then comes ‘the pitch’, where you present your research to stakeholders and propose marketing strategies to best reach their target audience.
+Then comes “the pitch.”
+You present your research findings to stakeholders and propose marketing strategies to best reach their target audience.